Twisted Burnside-Frobenius theory for endomorphisms of polycyclic groups: TBFT for endomorphisms of polyciclic groups

 i.e. $\f(\t_g(H_0))\ss \t_{\f(g)}(H_0)$.
 Hence, $H_1$ is $\f$-invariant and $H_1\ss H_0$, thus $H_1$ can play the same role as $H_0$ with an additional property of being normal in $\G$.
 In particular, classes of $\f_H$ are some unions of $H_1$ cosets.
 The same is true for intersections of Reidemeister classes of $\f$ with $H$ (because they are unions of some classes of $\f_H$).
 This means that $\G\to \G/H_1$ separates these classes, i.e. the classes which map on the Reidemeister class of $e\in A$ under $\G\to A$.
-Similarly we can find subgroups $H_2,\dots H_{R(\f_A)}$ which separate classes over other classes of $A$.
-For this purpose, suppose $g\in \G$ be over some other class of $A$.
-Then the classes of $\t_g\circ \f$ (with the same finite Reidemeister number) that intersect with $H$ are obtained from the classes under consideration by a shift by $g$.
-Then a group $H^g_1$ constructed for $\t_g\circ \f|_H$ in the same way as $H_1$ for $\f_H$, will separate these classes.
+Similarly we can find subgroups $H_2,\dots H_{R(\f_A)}$ which separate classes over other classes (i.e. which are mapped onto other classes) of $A$.
+For this purpose, suppose $g\in \G$ is over some other class of $A$.
+Then the classes of $\t_g\circ \f$ (with the same finite Reidemeister number) that intersect with $H$ are obtained from the classes under consideration by a shift by $g$ (see Lemma \ref{lem:shifts}).
+Then a group $H_2=H^g_1$ constructed for $\t_g\circ \f|_H$ in the same way as $H_1$ for $\f_H$, will separate these classes.
 Moreover, it will be $\t_g \circ \f$-invariant for this specific $g$ and normal in $\G$, i.e. $\t_{g'}$-invariant for any $g'\in \G$.
 Taking $g'=g^{-1}$ we see that $H^g_1$ is $\f$-invariant.
-Taking the (finite !) intersection of $H_1$, $H^g_1$,... we obtain a $\f$-invariant subgroup $H'\ss H$, which is normal in $\G$, and $p: \G\to \G/H'=\G'$ gives a bijection on Reidemeister classes. $F:=p(\G)\ss \G'$ is a finite normal subgroup and $\G'/F\cong A$.
+Similarly we define the other $H_i$ choosing $g$ over other Reidemeister classes of $\f_A$.
+Taking the (finite !) intersection of $H_1$, $H_2$,... $H_{R(\f_A)}$ we obtain a $\f$-invariant subgroup of finite index $H'\ss H$, which is normal in $\G$, and $p: \G\to \G/H'=\G'$ gives a bijection on Reidemeister classes; $F:=p(H)=H/H' \ss \G'$ is a finite normal subgroup and $\G'/F\cong A$:

 Thus, $\G'$ is finitely generated finite-by-abelian group, and it has finitely many inner automorphisms.
 Lemma \ref{lem:numberofinner} completes the proof of the following statement.

 \begin{teo} Let $\f:G\to G$ be an endomorphism of a polycyclic group with $R(\f)<\infty$.
 Then TBFT$_{ff}$ is true for $\f$. \end{teo}